practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-3/README.md

 $
 ```

 Not a typo.
 This is actually version d5.11.9.
-Anyway, Critical Mass Modula-3 should be in a form to work with it.
+Anyway, Critical Mass Modula-3 should be now in a form to work with it.

 <br/>